Faculty and Staff

 Mental Health in the Correctional System-Training for Correctional Officers

 Impact of incarceration on prisoners and their families

 Violence, victimization pathways to crime and incarceration of girls and women

 Professor Dana DeHart joined the faculty of the College of Social Work in 1997.
 Following graduate studies in experimental social psychology at the University of Louisville Department of Psychology, she served as a postdoctoral research fellow and visiting assistant professor in the University of South Carolina Department of Psychology.

-DeHart’s publications focus on violence and victimization, particularly pathways to crime and the incarceration of women and girls.
+Dr. DeHart’s publications focus on violence and victimization, particularly pathways to crime and the incarceration of women and girls.
 She has recently co-authored a book as well as chapters and scientific journal articles on topics including, the role of substance abuse and mental health in women's and girls' crime and delinquency, the impact of incarceration on prisoners and their families, and developing a taxonomy of persons who solicit children online.
 Her publications have been featured in scholarly journals, such as Violence Against Women, Psychology of Women Quarterly, Psychiatric Services, Criminal Justice & Behavior, and Prevention Science.